AditiTechnologies/Brewmaster.JenkinsCI/README.md

 ###Limitations
 1. The template does not configure security for jenkins.
 As soon as the template completes execution, access the Jenkins web portal immediately to setup the security.
 Refer [Jenkins security setup](https://wiki.jenkins-ci.org/display/JENKINS/Standard+Security+Setup) for more details.
-2. The template does **not configure SSL** for jenkins portal, in case SSL is required this should be done manually by remote logging into the virtual machine once the deployment completes.
+2. The template does **not configure SSL** for jenkins portal, in case SSL is required this should be done manually on the virtual machine once the deployment completes.

 ###References
 Please refer to the following links for more information on Jenkins installation and configuration.